 The antiquated platform configuration of the station does not meet current standards and has limited Caltrain’s operations, as trains traveling in one direction are required to wait while the train operating in the opposing direction is boarding at the station.
 Removing the station will improve reliability and flexibility, improving travel time through the area by as much as three minutes, which would mean the closure would save 93 million travel hours over the next 20 years.
 Caltrain estimates the closure could bring over 1.3 million riders by 2040.

-Caltrain will perform some construction activities at the Atherton Station after its closure.
+Caltrain will perform construction activities at the Atherton Station after its closure.
 Crews will install fencing and remove the concrete center platform.
 These activities are expected to start shortly after the closure and be complete in Summer 2021.

 Caltrain Twitter is human-operated M-F, 7am to 7pm, excluding holidays.